 (g) Conversion - Automatic – full

-Definition: Holders of securities receive new securities in place of all or part of the old securities.
+Definition: Holders of securities receive new securities in place of all of the old securities.
 There are no elections.
 All affected securities are converted.
 Conversion may be triggered as per security proposal e.g. time lapse, dividend ceiling etc.